rakybond007/PatientSim/README.md

 <br />

 ## Updates
-- [10/18/2025] We released [PatientSim](https://physionet.org/content/persona-patientsim/1.0.0/) dataset on Physionet.
+- [10/18/2025] We released [PatientSim](https://physionet.org/content/persona-patientsim/1.0.0/) dataset on PhysioNet.
 - [08/21/2025] We released the official Python package of our simulator: [patientsim](https://pypi.org/project/patientsim).
 - [05/23/2025] We released our research paper on [arXiv](https://www.arxiv.org/abs/2505.17818).